kubernetes-sigs/cluster-api/docs/proposals/improve-status-in-CAPI-resources.md

 ```

 Notes:
-- Similarly to Pod's `ReadinessGates`, also Machine's `AvailabilityGates` accept only conditions with positive polarity;
+- Similarly to Pod's `ReadinessGates`, also Cluster's `AvailabilityGates` accept only conditions with positive polarity;
   The Cluster API project might revisit this in the future to stay aligned with Kubernetes or if there are use cases justifying this change.
 - In future the Cluster API project might consider ways to make `AvailabilityGates` configurable at ClusterClass level, but
   this can be implemented as a follow-up.